Watercycle/CGarbageCollector/README.md

 Issues / Todo
 ====================
 - Variables are not being properly marked as 'active' from the stack scan
-- Does not support 64-bit
 - A few things could be made more portable
 - Silence warnings without cluttering the code with lots of casts

 Suggestions
 ====================
-- The malloc implementation is horrible.
-Ideally you should request large chunks and manage them yourself
+- Focus on malloc first.
+Ideally you should request large memory chunks and break them up yourself
+- Keeping separate lists for freed and unfreed blocks would help reduce search time
-- Scanning the heap for self-referencing objects is an O(n^3) operation, that's pretty bad
+- Scanning the heap for self-referencing objects is an O(n^3) operation, that's an issue!
-- Many heaps scan automatically after so many allocations have occured
+- Many heaps scan automatically collect after so many allocations have occured